poomcj/NPFimg/README.md

 # NPFimg
-I will update the detials later, thank for visiting my page!
+I will update the details soon, thank for visiting my page!